OfficeDev/office-scripts-docs/docs/develop/macros-power-automate.md

 ---
 title: Use macro-enabled files in Power Automate flows
-description: Learn how to use macro-enabled files, or .xlsm files, in Power Automate flows. ms.date: 03/24/2022 ms.localizationpriority: medium
+description: Learn how to use macro-enabled files, or .xlsm files, in Power Automate flows. ms.date: 08/09/2023 ms.localizationpriority: medium
 ---

 # How to use macro-enabled files in Power Automate flows

 You can integrate your .xlsm files with a Power Automate flow.
 This lets you start to convert your existing automation solutions to web-based formats.
-Please note that the macros contained in the .xslm files cannot be run through Power Automate.
+Please note that the macros contained in the .xlsm files cannot be run through Power Automate.
 Only Office Scripts are enabled there.

 The [Excel Online (Business) connector](https://flow.microsoft.com/connectors/shared_excelonlinebusiness/excel-online-business/) in [Power Automate](https://flow.microsoft.com/) is typically limited to files in the Microsoft Excel Open XML Spreadsheet (.xlsx) format.
 Its file browser only lets you select .xlsx files.
 However, macro-enabled files are compatible with the connector's **Run script** action if the file metadata is used.